How many times have you asked yourself this question?

 Our liver doesn’t work as well; our gut doesn’t process and digest food as it should, and our hormones stop functioning as well as they could.

-You may also want to read:- Do Hormones Play A Key Role In Fat Deposition?
+You may also like Do Hormones Play A Key Role In Fat Deposition?

 So, the question now becomes “Where do we go from here?”